Updated: September 13, 2019

 What goes into setting the bail bond amount?

 A judge or bail magistrate will take various factors into account when setting your bail bond amount.
 Most states will have a preset bail schedule that shows the set bail amount for common offenses.
-You have the option to meet with the judge at your first court hearing and argue for the bail amount to be lowered.
+In some states, you have the option to meet with the judge at your first court hearing and argue for the bail amount to be lowered.
+In other states, you will have to have your attorney request a “bond appeal” to have the bail amount lowered or bail conditions changed.
 Judges have a process in place that helps them decide what the bail amount should be.
-The most common factors that are includes are:
+The most common factors are:

 - Your age

-- The strength of your support network (friends, family)
+- The strength of your local support network (friends, family, employment) and if you live in-state or out-of-state

 - Prior record of not appearing to court